 Is Natsuki okay?
 Did something happen?

-The more his power grew, the stronger the ache in his chest became.
+The more his darker night grew, the longer time passed, the stronger the ache in his chest became.

 And as the moon slid into the horizon, the sun rising pale behind it, Damon felt something he rarely allowed himself to acknowledge: